 Centralized gallery management is especially useful for larger sites.
 Unfortunately, this time-saving feature has not yet been replicated in version 7.1, requiring users to make manual updates across different pages, this is time-consuming for complex sites.

 For example, an affiliate review site wants to update its annual product recommendations for the “best widgets.”
-In version 7.0, they can update images and product links in one central spot (the Gallery Page), and every page or article displaying the recommended “best widgets” gallery will automatically update.
+In version 7.0, they can update images and product links in one central spot (a Gallery Page), and every page or article displaying the recommended “best widgets” gallery will automatically update.

 Squarespace could use the Asset Library to replicate the gallery management in version 7.0.
 Using the folder-based organization, users could link gallery or summary blocks to specific folders in the Asset Library.
 This would streamline updates—changes made to a folder’s contents would automatically sync across all instances on the site, eliminating the need for manual updates.